RADettmer/Tableau-Homework/README.md

 This notebook used Pandas to clean the data and Glob to quickly load the CSV files and Pickeled the data to reduce the file size.
 The starting and ending bike station data was consolided since it was duplicated on each transaction.
 A separate table/file was created for the starting stations and ending stations.
 This left the transaction data with only a reference number to the particular station.

-Within Tableau Public, the files were joined on the starting and ending station columns as a xxx join.
-Analysis was performed on this database.
+Within Tableau Public, the files were joined on the starting and ending station columns as a inner join.
+Analysis was performed on this loaded database.

 ### Prerequisites